Mobile: 0414 585 595

 15. Jaw clicking, teeth grinding

-Anxiousness is caused by negative expectations and imaginary scenarios
+Can anxiety be brought on by negative expectations and imaginary scenarios?

 “I’ve been through some terrible things in my life, some of which actually happened” ~ Mark Twain